 - If you can get a doctor who is both an excellent practitioner and a personality that comes across as caring and compassionate, that's great.
 However, that combination seems not to be the norm, and it's not necessary for you to receive good medical care.

 - If your doctor isn't one who is good at conversation and offering information, ask questions.

 - If the layout of the exam room or office allows, position yourself between the doctor and the door.
 If your doctor seems to think the appointment is over and begins to leave the room before you're finished, politely stop him or her and let them know you have more questions.

-The bottom line Being an active, educated partner in your own healthcare will help you achieve the best care.
+Being an active, educated partner in your own healthcare will help you achieve the best care.
 Maintaining good documentation for use during your appointments and being well organized and mentally/emotionally prepared for your appointments will help both you and your doctor to achieve your goals.

 No doctor is the right doctor for every patient.
 Even your best efforts combined with the doctor's best efforts may not produce a satisfactory patient/doctor relationship and satisfactory medical outcomes with some doctors.
 If and when that happens, don't let it deter you.
 Ultimately, you are responsible for your health and doctors work for and with you.
 If you feel you and your doctor aren't working well together, talk to the doctor to see if the situation can be rectified.
 If not, it's to your advantage and the doctor's for you to seek care elsewhere.